pavelihno/smart-resume/README.md

 -   **Profile once, reuse everywhere** – Add your details, projects, and experience in the web dashboard and reuse them across different document templates.
--   **Résumé & cover letter builder** – Switch between predefined LaTeX templates to generate résumés and tailored cover letters.
+-   **resume & cover letter builder** – Switch between predefined LaTeX templates to generate resumes and tailored cover letters.
 -   **PDF or LaTeX exports** – Let the app compile a PDF for you (local mode) or grab the `.tex` source if you prefer compiling in
     Overleaf or another LaTeX tool (external mode).
 -   **Docker-first workflow** – All services (React client, Express API, MongoDB) are containerized so you do not need Node.js or